adrienbaumert/Second-Set-Of-Eyes/README.md

 ## Contributing

-Being an open-source project, we warmly welcome contributions from the community.
-Whether it's bug fixes, feature additions, or documentation improvements, every contribution matters.
-Link to your contribution guidelines or add them here if available.
+Being an open-source project, contributions are welcome from the community.
+Bug fixes, feature additions, or documentation improvements, are greatly apprciated.

 ## License